Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/SetUp.md

 # This document explains how to set up the vulnerable apps to be able to follow the walkthroughs.

 ### Step 1:
-First install Android Studios from here https://developer.android.com/studio.
+First install Android Studios from [here.](https://developer.android.com/studio)

 ### Step 2:
-Next install the VulnerableSMSApp and VulnerableBankingApp APK files from here https://github.com/FraserGrandfield/VulnerableAndroidApplication/tree/main/AppAPKFiles.
+Next install the VulnerableSMSApp and VulnerableBankingApp APK files from [here.](https://github.com/FraserGrandfield/VulnerableAndroidApplication/tree/main/AppAPKFiles)

 ### Step 3: